lucasrodes/whatstk/docs/source/about.rst

 Extensions
 ^^^^^^^
-To use Google Drive or Chat Generation support, install the library along with the corresponding extensions:
+To use :ref:`Google Drive <Load WhatsApp chat from Google Drive>` or Chat Generation support, install the library along with the corresponding extensions:

 .. code-block:: bash